Lawrence Township, Mercer County, New Jersey: Miscellaneous education

 Founded in 1947, Lawrence Township has been the headquarters location for the Educational Testing Service since 1964.

 The Princeton Community Japanese Language School teaches weekend Japanese classes for Japanese citizen children abroad to the standard of the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and it also has classes for people with Japanese as a second language.
 Courses are taught at Memorial Hall at Rider University.
 The main office of the school is in Princeton although the office used on Sundays is in Memorial Hall.

 Yinghua Chinese School: In May 2002, the residents including Asian/Chinese as well as non-Asian/Chinese population established a Chinese language school where students of all cultural and ethnic backgrounds could learn the Chinese language on Sunday afternoons.
 From September 2002 to June 2005, Lawrence Middle School was the host to YingHua Language School, which teaches Simplified Chinese to over 200 students.
 Between September 2005 to 2017, YingHua was residing in Rider University.
 Since 2018 Yinghua has been residing in Chapin School and offer classes on Sunday afternoons.
 During COVID19, Yinghua Chinese School has continued its teaching virtually.

 Since 2001, HindiUSA has been offering classes in the Lawrence Middle School where all students can learn Hindi on Friday evenings.
 Starting 2012 the class was moved to Notre Dame High School.

+Historic District

+The Lawrence Township Historic District is a 550 acre historic district encompassing the community of Lawrenceville, consisting of a number of buildings along U.S. Route 206 (formerly King's Highway, as well as the Lincoln Highway), two early cemeteries associated with the Presbyterian Church of Lawrenceville (Est. 1697), and the Lawrenceville School.
+It was added to the National Register of Historic Places on September 14, 1972 for its significance in architecture, landscape architecture, literature, military history, and transportation.
+The district includes 45 contributing buildings.